-This section discusses how access to physical infrastructure has been dealt with in the analysis of markets 3a, 3b and 4.
-It is based on answers from 34 NRAs to a questionnaire sent out by BEREC in May 2018.
+This section discusses how access to physical infrastructure has been addressed to date in the analyses of markets 3a, 3b and 4 by NRAs.
+It is based on responses from 34 NRAs to a questionnaire issued by BEREC in May 2018.

-NRAs from the following 34 countries (out of 38) provided feedback on the questionnaire: Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Former Yugoslav Republic of Macedonia, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Montenegro, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, The Czech Republic, The Netherlands, The United Kingdom.
+NRAs from the following 34 countries (out of 38) responded to the questionnaire: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France,

+Republic of North Macedonia, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.

-In the questionnaire, and hence also in this document, "physical infrastructure" refers to civil engineering infrastructure able to accommodate electronic communications networks, such as ducts, chambers, manholes and poles, in line with the definition used in the BCRD.
-As a consequence, dark fibre and the unbundling of fibre or copper lines are not included in the scope of physical infrastructure.
+In the questionnaire, and hence also in this document, "physical infrastructure" refers to civil engineering infrastructure able to accommodate electronic communications networks, such as ducts, chambers, manholes and poles, in line with the definition used in the BCRD.9 As a consequence, dark fibre and the unbundling of fibre or copper lines are not included in the scope of physical infrastructure.
 The questionnaire also included questions on the regulation of dark fibre, which can be found in Annex 1.